KangOxford/AlphaTrade/README.md

 #### Determine Experiment Structure
 `2022.Jun.07, 02:30PM~03:30PM`, with `Prof. Jakob` at `Informaion Engineering`.
 * Keep it simple
+* Make it gym-like env
+* If the data is already in the digital number format, then there is no need to do the state representation.
+* IL is applied with the situation where there is only the expert trajectories but with no policy.
+If there is already the policy, we can in turn minus the baseline <ins>in the designing.</ins>

 #### Dissertaion Draft
 `2022.Jun.08`, with `Prof. Hambly` at `Mathematical Institute`.